tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-25-Referer-suppressor.md

 ### A possibility of nonce disclosure ###

 A nonce is a secret information which can be known only by the user who accesses a certain page at a certain moment.
-It's very important to prevent
-<abbr title="Cross Site Request Forgeries">CSRF</abbr> or other vulnerability.
+It's one of basic and important factor to prevent <abbr title="Cross Site Request Forgeries">CSRF</abbr> or other vulnerability.

-Instead of vulnerable plugins, WP-ZEP will embed a nonce into hyperlinks and forms which have a request to the admin area.
-In order to keep it secret, this plugin should prevent from disclosing the embeded nonce.
+Instead of vulnerable plugins, WP-ZEP will embed a nonce into hyperlinks and forms which have requests to somewhere in the admin area.
+To keep it secret, WP-ZEP must kill the possibility of disclosing nonce.

-One possibility of nonce disclosure lies in a referer string that was left on the site as a footprint you visited via hyperlinks.
-So WP-ZEP must kill this possibility.
+One possibility lies in referer strings that was left on the external site as a footprint you visited via hyperlinks.

-That's why this plugin need "Referer Suppressor".
+That's why "Referer Suppressor" is needed.

 ### How to suppress a referer? ###